wildfly/quickstart/messaging-clustering-singleton/README.md

 Author: Flavia Rainone, Jess Sightler
 Level: Advanced
 Technologies: JMS, MDB, Clustering
-Summary: The `messaging-clustering-singleton` quickstart uses a JMS topic and a queue to demonstrate clustering using ActiveMQMessaging with MDB singleton configuration (only one node in the cluster will be active)
+Summary: The `messaging-clustering-singleton` quickstart uses a JMS topic and a queue to demonstrate clustering using ${product.name} messaging with MDB singleton configuration where only one node in the cluster will be active.
 Target Product: ${product.name}
 Source: <${github.repo.url}>

 ## What is it?

-The `messaging-clustering-singleton` quickstart demonstrates the use of clustering with Apache ActiveMQ and ${product.name.full}.
+The `messaging-clustering-singleton` quickstart demonstrates the use of clustering with integrated Apache ActiveMQ Artemis.
 It uses the same code as in [helloworld-mdb](../helloworld-mdb/README.md) quickstart, with only a difference in the configuration to run it as a clustered singleton.
 Instructions are provided to run the quickstart on either a standalone server or in a managed domain.

 These are the two JMS resources contained in this quickstart: